What is a Persistent Link?

 - Click the title of the desired article in the search results to view the article details.

 - Click the “Permalink” icon just under the title in the “Send To” box to reveal the permalink.
 Then click “copy the permalink to clipboard” to transfer that link.
+This persistent link already contains athenized information, there is no need to athenize this link.

 - The direct URL is listed as “DOI”, copy this URL.